phantomx999/Program-Design/PROJ/src/flashphoto_user.md

 is the filters component, which allows you to add in a creative, artistic, unique edge to all your photos that will surely impress your friends, coworkers, clients, and family members.

+Let's start out with the layout, which is very simple and visually intuitive.
+The tool section is circled in red, while the filter section is in blue below:

+There are a total of 7 tools and 8 filters for Flashphoto.
+We'll cover them in more detail below.

+Tools:
+-pen
+-calligraphy pen
+-chalk
+-highlighter
+-spray can
+-eraser
+-blur tool

+Filters:
+-blur
+-motion blur
+-sharpen
+-edge detect
+-threshold
+-saturate
+-Adjust R,G,B (Channels)
+-Quantize

+Tool 1: Pen
+This is the most basic tool, which just simply makes a basic pen stroke on the canvas.
+It's good for annotation or for simple writing.
+Notice that you can increase the size of the pen stroke, as well as the color of the pen.
+In fact, most tools in Flashphoto have this ability

+Tool 2: Calligraphy Pen
+This pen is exactly as it sounds - a pen good for calligraphy.
+If you are interested in making calligraphy symbols, or cursive types of writing and drawing, then this pen is for you!

+Tool 3: Chalk
+The chalk tool gives a chalky, bumpy effect on the canvas.
+If you loved to draw with chalk as a kid, then you'll certainly enjoy this tool.

+Tool 4: Highlighter
+No surprise, but this tool makes a highlighting, stroke motion over the canvas.
+Good for highlighting and drawing thick lines.

+Tool 5: Spray Can
+The spray can tool looks like a spray can effect on the canvas.
+You can move the tool around to give more of a diffuse spray can effect, you can focus the tool on area of the canvas to paint more saturation.

+Tool 6: Eraser
+Of course, you need an eraser just in case you make a mistake.
+The eraser is very basic and easy to use

+Tool 7: Blur Tool
+This tool is great if you want to blur our just a very small section of your image.
+Instead of relying on an entire filter to blur our the entire image (see below), you can use the blur tool to blur out a specific section of the image.

+Filters:

 The filters allows you to enhance your images in a whole number of different ways!
 For example, each filter can alter the shades and colors of the pixels in your image to really make it look special.